 DUI School in Tampa, FL

 If you were arrested within the last 10 days, don't enroll in DUI school just so that you can get an immediate hardship license.
-Instead, hire an attorney to demand a formal review hearing and get a forty-two (42) day permit so you can keep driving to work and school while the attorney fights the administrative suspension.
+Instead, hire an attorney to demand a formal review hearing and provide you with a forty-two (42) day permit so you can keep driving to work and school while the attorney fights the administrative suspension.

 The formal review hearing at the Bureau of Administrative Review (BAR) office is the most important part of your case.
+It gives your attorney a chance to question all of the witnesses against you and lock them into their story.
+If they made a mistake, the best way to find that out is during the formal review hearing.
 Don't just waive all your rights and stipulate to the administrative suspension without talking to an experienced DUI defense attorney about the better alternatives.

 Call 813-250-0500 today.